NikzoOff/HyprNight/README.md

 ## Notes

 - Configurations are fully **customizable**.
-- This repository is intended **only as a personal backup and reference**.
+- This repository is intended **only as a personal backup and reference, no help will be provided, nor an install script**.
 - Fully compatible with **Wayland only**.